Scooterpaws

 1. Stalk

-Mother Nature gave cats soft paws to move stealthily so their target won't hear them coming.
+Mother Nature gave cats soft paws to move stealthily so their target won’t hear them coming.
+The stalk is all about patience and precision.
+You might see your cat’s eyes narrow, shoulders lower, and tail twitch ever so slightly—those are all part of the hunt!

 cat on grass chasing toy on a string